MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-microsoft-365-apps-enterprise.md

 ## Device eligibility

-For a device to be eligible for Microsoft 365 Apps for enterprise updates, as a part of Windows Autopatch, they must meet the following criteria:
+For a device to be eligible for Microsoft 365 Apps for enterprise updates (both 32-bit and 64-bit versions), as a part of Windows Autopatch, they must meet the following criteria:

 - There are no policy conflicts between Microsoft Autopatch policies and customer policies.
 - The device must have checked into the Intune service in the last five days.